aaubs/ds24/content/m6/01_Databases/01_databases.md

 draft: false
 ---

 In this lecture, we will provide brief examples how to populate and query SQL and NoSQL databases.
-Wer will also
+We will also demonstrate how to use them in a ML workflow.

 ## Ressources